mohmaz1972-creator/Robot-VR-control/README.md

    Network Rate Limiting: Data is throttled to send every 100ms ($10\text{ Hz}$).
 Forcing a higher frequency without proper hardware buffers may cause connection overhead or robot safety locks.

-**--------------⭐Appreciation⭐---------------**
+**-----------⭐Appreciation⭐---------------**
-In conclusion, I would like to thank all those who helped me in this project, including **my family** and my dear friend,**Ali Najarzadegan**, without whose help and guidance this project would not have been possible, as well as the** Industry 4.0 Development Laboratory** in Isfahan University of Technology, which provided me with the necessary equipment to carry out this project, and all those who helped me in any way in carrying out this project.
+In conclusion, I would like to thank all those who helped me in this project, including **my family** and my dear friend,**Ali Najarzadegan**, without whose help and guidance this project would not have been possible, as well as the **Industry 4.0 Development Laboratory** in Isfahan University of Technology, which provided me with the necessary equipment to carry out this project, and all those who helped me in any way in carrying out this project.
 **And I dedicate this project to the martyr Dr. Mostafa Chamran, who has been my best role model in life.**